kid-cavaquinho/kid-cavaquinho.github.io/_posts/2020-03-04-coverlet-part1.md

 ---

 Measuring the code coverage of your test suite is a key metric of any software engineering project and tell us how much of the source is tested.
-While there are several tools to achieve coverage measurements in different languages or frameworks in this post I will focus on .NET and on a open source, cross platform package named [Coverlet](https://github.com/tonerdo/coverlet "Coverlet source repository").
-This amazing and free package works with .NET Framework on Windows environments and .NET Core on all supported platforms, such as multiple distributions of Linux or OS X.
+While there are several tools to achieve coverage measurements in different languages or frameworks in this post I will focus on the .NET Framework and on a open source, cross platform package named [Coverlet](https://github.com/tonerdo/coverlet "Coverlet source repository").

 ### Coverage criteria